shubham1o1/Complete_JS_course/7-ES6/README.md

 ### Hoisting the `let` variables:

-- We have log the `firstName` variable before assigning the value.
+- We have logged the `firstName` variable before assigning the value.
 - But it is logged as undefined that is because variables are hoisted before the line of execution where the variable is declared is reached but they are assigned only when the line of assignment is reached in the program excution.

 ```js